What are the most cost-effective thermal improvements that could be undertaken?

 By answering this Plain Langauge Question, I am beginning to realize the true potential of Tŷ Crempog‘s information model by answering real questions that will impact on how I undertake any retrofit works.
 To answer this question, I have turned to Standard Assessment Procedure (SAP).

 SAP is Building Research Establishment (BRE)‘s procedure to calculate the energy rating of dwellings.
-SAP has been referenced in Approved Document L of the Welsh and English building regulations, been adopted by the UK Government and is used to assess dwellings to produce their Energy Performance Certificate (EPC).
+SAP is referenced in Approved Document L of the Welsh and English building regulations, adopted by the UK Government and is used to assess dwellings to produce their Energy Performance Certificate (EPC).
 New dwellings use SAP in its entirety while, as of November 2017, existing dwellings like Tŷ Crempog (or Joe’s Garage) use the Reduced Data Standard Assessment Procedure (RdSAP) to support completing the SAP calculations.

 Once my SAP calculations are complete, I will be able to manipulate the information to see what improvements will provide the greatest impact.
 For example, would it be more cost effective to improve Tŷ Crempog‘s thermal performance, reduce the infiltration rate or improve the efficiency of my heating system?
 Once complete, I will be able to test these scenario’s and inform future home improvements.